Joseph Dando: String quartet

 Dando assembled a string quartet consisting of Henry Blagrove and Henry Gattie (violins), Charles Lucas (cello) and himself playing viola: their first concert was on 17 March 1836 at the Hanover Square Rooms, and they continued for seven seasons until 1842, when Blagrove left the group.

 The quartet was then led by Dando, with John Fawcett Loder playing viola and other members as before: they gave concerts at Crosby Hall, London until Gattie and Loder died in 1853.
 A reviewer of one of these concerts wrote: "Mr. Dando officiated as first violin, throughout the evening, and, in this capacity, we doubt whether he has many superiors among the violinists of all Europe.
 He is in all respects, an accomplished an admirable quartet player, with a feeling for his task which few possess."

 The quartet led by Dando gave the first English performances of Haydn's The Seven Last Words (in 1843), Mendelssohn's String Quartet Op.
 44 No. 3 and Schumann's String Quartet in A minor.

 Dando was a member of the Bach Society set up by William Sterndale Bennett to revive the St Matthew Passion and played in the orchestra in 1858.

 A concert in Willis's Rooms in which he played Beethoven's Violin Sonata Op.
 96 in G major, accompanied by the pianist Lindsay Sloper, was reviewed: "Beethoven's grand sonata was finely played....
 Mr. Dando is a powerful exposito of the large school of violin compositions.
 He is a thoroughly classic performer, surpassed by few in his interpretation of such music as that of Mozart, Beethoven, Mendelssohn and Spohr."

 Later years

 After the quartet was disbanded Dando continued to play in orchestras.
 In the 1870s he became unable to play, and from 1875 he was music master at Charterhouse School in Godalming.
 He remained there until a short time before his death in 1894 in Godalming.
+He was buried on the western side of Highgate Cemetery.